-A status that is received at birth; it partly determines what opportunities are available and, thus, what can be achieved.
+A status that is received at birth

+It is no more a coincidence that the vast majority of physicians are Caucasians than it is that more racial/ethnic minorities than whites are in state and federal prisons.
+Ascription partly determines what opportunities are available and, thus, what can be achieved.

 Of all statuses in American society, the status of a child is the least privileged.
 Throughout history, children have been treated as chattel or as the property of their parents.
 At other times, children have been mistreated based on their status.
 The 1874 case of Mary Ellen Wilson is generally regarded as the first documented child abuse case in the United States.
 Mary Ellen, who was badly abused by her adoptive mother, was removed from her home and placed in a state child protective facility.
-Her adoptive mother was criminally prosecuted and convicted of felonious assault (see Box 1.2, the "A Window on Delinquency" feature).
+Her adoptive mother was criminally prosecuted and convicted of felonious assault (see Box 1.2 the "A Window on Delinquency" feature).

-There are many other more horrific incidents of parents harming their children.8 Nicole Beecroft stabbed her newborn baby 135 times and then put the child in a garbage can outside her home.9 Debra Liberman beat her 7-year-old daughter with a dog chain and keys, burned her wrists on a stove, doused her naked body with bleach, and then locked the girl inside a closet in a coal cellar with a burning furnace filter.10 In addition, no fewer than 4450 Catholic priests have been accused of molesting more than 11,000 minors.11 The issue of sexual abuse became even more pronounced in 2012 when Jerry Sandusky, the former defense coordinator of the Penn State University football team was convicted of multiple counts of sexual abuse of children over a period of many years.
+There are many other more horrific incidents of parents harming their children.8 Nicole Beecroft stabbed her newborn baby 135 times and then put the child in a garbage can outside her home.
+Debra Liberman beat her 7-year-old daughter with a dog chain and keys, burned her wrists on a stove, doused her naked body with bleach, and then locked the girl inside a closet in a coal cellar with a burning furnace filter.10 In addition, no fewer than 4,450 Catholic priests have been accused of molesting more than 11,000 minors.11 The issue of sexual abuse became even more pronounced in 2012 when Jerry Sandusky, the former defense coordinator of the Penn State University football team was convicted of multiple counts of sexual abuse of children over a period of many years.

 In addition to Catholic priests, other religious leaders sometimes mistreat children.
-For example, Atlanta police arrested Pastor Arthur Allen and five members of his 130-member church, who had whipped children as a form of discipline.
+Atlanta police arrested Pastor Arthur Allen and five members of his 130-member church, who had whipped children as a form of discipline.
 The leader of the House of Prayer and several other church members were charged with cruelty to children.
 Even though they had been arrested, church members said they would continue to whip unruly children.
 They believe parents have an absolute right to discipline their children however they see fit.
 These persons think that what parents do to their children is no business of the state or federal government.